-5 courses minimum 20 credits Majors must construct, in consultation with faculty and the director, an area of emphasis designed to develop depth and concentration of knowledge.
+Majors must construct, in consultation with faculty and the director, an area of emphasis designed to develop depth and concentration designed to develop depth and concentration of knowledge.
 Must include at least one REST methods course or other methods course appropriate to the area of emphasis.